jakartaee/platform/.github/ISSUE_TEMPLATE/compatibility-certification-request.md

 ---

----
-name: Compatibility certification request
-about: Request certification of a compatible implementation of Jakarta Mail.
-title: Compatibility certification request for [product/project name]
-labels: certification
-assignees: ''

----

 - [ ] Organization Name ("Organization") and, if applicable, URL:<br/>
   // Add here
 - [ ] Product Name, Version and download URL (if applicable):<br/>